-The free-to-play genre is massive, with games like Destiny 2 and Warframe showcasing how sustainable the model can be.
+The free-to-play game genre is massive, with games like Destiny 2 and Warframe showcasing how sustainable the model can be.
 From massive, 150-player battles in Call of Duty: Warzone to relaxing management in Fallout Shelter, there’s a little something for everyone in the free-to-play genre.
 Here are the best free Xbox One games that you can download and start playing now.

 Building on many mechanics shown in Titanfall 2, Apex Legends is a game all about movement.
 Sliding, climbing, and sprinting is the name of the game as you dart around Apex Legends‘ constantly-evolving map.
 Gunplay is equally as refined, with expertly-balanced weapons and a slew of attachments for them.
-Apex Legends is battle royale at its finest from a team of some of the best FPS designers around.
+Apex Legends is a battle royale game at its finest from a team of some of the best FPS designers around.

 Read our Apex Legends review